httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~
 {: title="Non-normative example signature value" #example-sig-value}

 ## Verifying a Signature {#verify}

-A verifier processes a signature and its associated signature input parameters in concert with each other.
+Verification of an HTTP message signature is a process that takes as its input the message (including `Signature` and `Signature-Input` fields) and the requirements for the application.
+The output of the verification is either a positive verification or an error.

 In order to verify a signature, a verifier MUST follow the following algorithm:

-1. Parse the `Signature` and `Signature-Input` fields and extract the signatures to be verified.
+1. Parse the `Signature` and `Signature-Input` fields as described in {{signature-input-header}} and {{signature-header}}, and extract the signatures to be verified.
     1. If there is more than one signature value present, determine which signature should be processed
-        for this message.
+        for this message based on the policy and configuration of the verifier.
 If an applicable signature is not found, produce an error.
     2. If the chosen `Signature` value does not have a corresponding `Signature-Input` value,
         produce an error.
-2. Parse the values of the chosen `Signature-Input` field to get the parameters for the
+2. Parse the values of the chosen `Signature-Input` field as a parameterized structured field inner list item (`inner-list`) to get the signature parameters for the
     signature to be verified.
 3. Parse the value of the corresponding `Signature` field to get the byte array value of the signature
     to be verified.